-- actions within a run - Using the decomposability axiom from Utility Theory is equivalent to
+- The probability of a run can be determined from individual actions within a run - Using the decomposability axiom from Utility Theory

 "...
 Compound lotteries can be reduced to simpler ones using the law of probability.
 Known as the "no fun in gambling" as two consecutive lotteries can be compressed into a single equivalent lottery...."